Version 5.2, 20 September 2022

 |NHS account service desk information||Legal obligation – processing is necessary for compliance with the legal obligation to which NHS Digital is subject||12 months|

 |NHS account performance data||Your consent via acceptance of our cookies policy||12 months|

 Where this data is stored and processed

 We only store and process your personal data within the UK and European Economic Area (EEA).

-6.2 Personal data for which NHS Digital is the controller outside the scope of the NHS App
+6.2 Personal data for which NHS Digital is the controller outside the scope of the NHS account

-In respect of certain connected services NHS Digital has a role outside the scope of the NHS App as NHS Digital also provides these services.
-They are separate from the NHS App and subject to their own privacy policies which you should read before use.
+In respect of certain connected services NHS Digital has a role outside the scope of the NHS account as NHS Digital also provides these services.
+They are separate from the NHS account and subject to their own privacy policies which you should read before use.